kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ## Some common use cases

 I already mentioned that a unique use case of in-process DBMSs is that they can be deployed anywhere, e.g., AWS lambda functions, your phones, or browsers.
+So for graph users, you can build an on-device personal knowledge graph with Kuzu.
+You can even build a chatbot that retrieves facts through Graph RAG completely inside a browser (see details in this [blog post](https://blog.kuzudb.com/post/kuzu-wasm-rag/)).
 Let me give two examples (out of many others) to demonstrate some concrete application scenarios.
-I will pick my examples from Kuzu but similar scenarios exist for other in-process DBMSs (and see [Hannes's talk](https://www.youtube.com/watch?v=bi0XhmbkqU8&t=1152s) for similar points).
+I will continue picking my examples from Kuzu but similar scenarios exist for other in-process DBMSs (and see [Hannes's talk](https://www.youtube.com/watch?v=bi0XhmbkqU8&t=1152s) for similar points).

 ### Use case 1: Component in a large data processing pipeline (especially in Python)